Documentation

 LICENSE_REVOKEDLicense has been permanently revoked

-ACTIVATION_LIMITMaximum device activations reached
+ACTIVATION_LIMIT_REACHEDMaximum device activations reached

-INVALID_PRODUCTLicense not valid for this application
+PRODUCT_MISMATCHLicense is not valid for this product_id

 json